20598 - FINANCE WITH BIG DATA

 - Group assignments

 This course is designed for a high level of participation and interaction.
-We'll have online and face-to-face lectures, complemented by hands-on lab classes in which we develop prototypes of what was discussed in the lectures.
-We will run simulations and let our models compete against each other.
-Furthermore, there is a semester-long project which gives you plenty of opportunity to develop and demonstrate your own ideas.
+We'll have face-to-face lectures, complemented by hands-on lab classes in which we develop prototypes of what was discussed in the lectures, run simulations, or let our models compete against each other.
+Furthermore, there are a semester-long project which give you plenty of opportunity to develop and demonstrate your own ideas.
+Due to the high degree of in-class interactivity and extensive computer work, attendance is strongly recommended.

 |Continuous assessment||Partial exams||General exam|